fetchai/cosmpy/docs/wallets-and-keys.md

 ### Custom prefix network:
-In case you are using network other than fetch.ai's, you can provide the custom prefix when creating the wallet:
+In case you are using a network other than fetch.ai's, you can provide the custom prefix when creating the wallet:

 ```
 alice = LocalWallet(PrivateKey("L1GsisFk+oaIug3XZlILWk2pJDVFS5aPJsrovvUEDrE="), prefix="custom_prefix")